adrianovieira/pcp/README.md

 ### 11.1 Monolitic

-Access the puppet explorer dashboard throught this address
+To access the puppet explorer dashboard use the url below

     https://puppet-pcpm.hacklab